fratambot/MLOps-with-wandb/README.md

 - perform hyperparameters tuning (directly in wandb using sweeps)
 - retrain your candidate model
-- evaluate your final model before moving it to production These steps should be performed in this order, at least the first time.
+- evaluate your final model before moving it to production

+**These steps should be executed in this order, at least the first time.**

 Thanks to wandb you **and your team** have:
 - version control and lineage of your datasets and models